A Small Step Toward It

 People would eye me with that shine in their smiles

-because I'm the modest type of guy
+because I'm the modest type of guy—and why not?

 I'm not one to push, I don't cut in lines,